What To Do If Your Ex Won’t Sign a Clean Break Order

 This avenue is also known as ancillary relief order.

 You will also be required to pay the court fees.
 The benefit is that the court keeps a very strict timeline which ensures your case will not be allowed to drift.
-It also doesn’t require the cooperation from your ex-spouse.
+It also doesn’t require cooperation from your ex-spouse.

 Matrimonial agreements (clean break orders) are quicker and cheaper than ancillary relief but the former will very much depend on how cooperative your ex-spouse is.